 A soft opening gas valve makes lighting the pilot easy and safe, and the system delivers reliable and fast heat.
 The thick-walled copper heat exchanger is corrosion resistant and features a built-in bypass valve that balances the flow and adjusts for a wide range of pump sizes and flow rates.
 It comes with a one-year warranty.

-The Best Pool Heat Pump
+The Best Electric Pool Heat Pump

 A super quiet acoustic compressor cover and profiled fan blade which is also efficient performance.
 And the titanium heat exchanger is designed for maximum heat transfer, efficiency, and reliability.

-Designed for maximum heat transfer, efficiency, and reliability, this Hayward pool heat pump puts out 140,000 BTU for reliable, even heating.
+Designed for maximum heat transfer, efficiency, and reliability, this Hayward electric heat pump puts out 140,000 BTU for reliable, even heating.
 It incorporates titanium counter-flow heat exchangers for optimal performance, even in harsh conditions.
 It also has heavy-duty, super-quiet scroll compressors and stainless steel hardware.

 Its injection-molded, UV-resistant body panels are impervious to rust and deterioration.
 The evaporator fin is corrosion resistant as well.
 The round design makes it fit easily through gats, and it takes up less space on an equipment pad.